CRSimmons3/instacart/README.md

 There was an additional customer dataset created by Career Foundry.

 ## Tools
-For this project, the following python libraries were used:
+For this project, the following Python libraries were used:

 - pandas - for data analysis
 - seaborn - for visualisation